25th Annual Ann Ferren Conference on Teaching, Research and Learning

 Many instructors believe they must always act as an all-knowing expert in class.
 In contrast, this panel provides multiple perspectives on becoming comfortable facilitating collaborative approaches to learning.
 Pedagogical benefits of co-investigation and concrete techniques for instructors will be discussed.

-Davina P. Durgana (SIS) (Chair), Val Verra (AU Central), John Strobridge, (SIS), Christopher Evanson (SIS)
+Davina P. Durgana (SIS) (Chair), Val Verra (AU Central), Chris Bennett, (SIS), and Christopher Evanson (SIS)

 This session strives to highlight how veterans bring different perspectives on learning into the classroom, and endeavors to start a conversation about how we can better understand and better integrate the resources they bring into our classes.